Anti-Bullying Activities: Take Proactive Steps Toward Preventing & Ending Bullying in Your Community.

-First and foremost, it’s essential for teachers to take a proactive stance against bullying.
+Obviously, it’s essential for teachers to take a proactive stance against different types of bullying.

-By making anti-bullying activities a part of the curriculum, you can reinforce the importance of treating everyone with respect to your students—and in turn, you create a safe space for kids who experience problems with bullying to come forward and ask for help.
+By taking a pledge to make anti-bullying activities a part of the curriculum, you can reinforce the importance of treating everyone with respect to your students—and in turn, you create a safe space for kids who experience problems with bullying to come forward and ask for help.

 2. Bullying Doesn’t Just Happen at School

 As we discussed above, bullying doesn’t just happen at school anymore.
 Instead, the Internet and the rise of social media have made it possible for bullies to harass their victims 24/7.

 To make matters worse, the Internet also allows bullies to stay anonymous.
-Some students may not have bullied others in the past because they were afraid of getting in trouble or facing negative social consequences, but the Internet removes these barriers—and even gives them the chance to team up with other bullies to further taunt their victims.
+Some students may not have bullied others in the past because they were afraid of getting in trouble or facing negative social consequences, but the Internet has removed these barriers—and even gives them the chance to team up with other bullies to further taunt their victims.

 3. Kids Face Immense Pressure